Susi Pudjiastuti: Appointment as Minister of Marine Affairs and Fisheries

-On 26 October 2014, President Joko Widodo appointed Pudjiastuti as Minister of Marine Affairs and Fisheries under his 2014-2019 working cabinet.
+On 26 October 2014, President Joko Widodo appointed Pudjiastuti as Minister of Marine Affairs and Fisheries under his 2014–2019 working cabinet.
 Prior to accepting her appointment, Pudjiastuti relinquished her position as President Director of PT ASI Pudjiastuti Marine Product and PT ASI Pudjiastuti Aviation.

 She inherited an agency in danger of being eliminated.
 Foreign fishing boats regularly encroached on Indonesian waters surrounding the archipelago's 17,500 islands.
 She impounded hundreds of foreign fishing boats, and had them destroyed.
 Since taking office, most of the 10,000 foreign fishing boats preying on Indonesia's biodiversity have quit Indonesian waters.
 From 2013 to 2017, fishing stocks have more than doubled during her watch.
 In April 2018, she ordered the interception and capture of the Andrey Dolgov, a notorious illegal fishing boat.

 On 16 September 2016, the World Wide Fund for Nature (WWF) awarded her the Leaders for a Living Planet Award.
 This is in recognition of her efforts as Ministry of Marine Affairs and Fisheries in promoting sustainable development in the Indonesian fisheries sector and conservation of the marine ecosystem, as well as her fierce crackdown on illegal fishing in Indonesian waters.

-According to a study published in the journal Nature, Susi's aggressive anti-illegal fishing policies have "reduced total fishing effort by at least 25%, (...) [potentially] generate a 14% increase in catch and a 12% increase in profit."
+According to a study published in the journal Nature Ecology & Evolution, Susi's aggressive anti-illegal fishing policies have "reduced total fishing effort by at least 25%, (...) [potentially] generate a 14% increase in catch and a 12% increase in profit."